liuhm2019-crypto/GooSkyS2MAXTelemeteringScript/README.md

-# Goosky S2 MAX Telemetry Widget for Futaba TX15
+# Goosky S2 MAX Telemetry Widget for RadioMaster TX15

 A comprehensive telemetry display widget designed specifically for the Goosky S2 MAX helicopter when used with the Futaba TX15 transmitter.